-While almost all animals sleep, the way they sleep can vary greatly, especially in fish.
-Researchers were unable to measure the known brain wave patterns that characterize human sleep and the sleep of many other animals in most fish.
+While almost all animals sleep, the way they do so can vary greatly, particularly in fish.
+Researchers have been unable to detect the brain wave patterns that characterize human sleep and the sleep of many other animals in most fish.
 For this reason, researchers often refer to fish's sleep as rest.

-You can take steps to know one way or another by checking your fish's vital signs, dealing with dead or dying fish, and considering other issues with fish that only look dead.
+It can be difficult to tell if a fish is sleeping or not.
+Fish don't close their eyes - they don't have eyelids, nor do they show signs of REM (Rapid Eye Movement) sleep.
+If you notice your fish in an unusual position, it may be best to have it examined by a veterinarian.
+You can also take steps to know one way or another by checking your fish's vital signs, dealing with dead or dying fish, and considering other issues with fish that only look dead.

 How Long Do Fish Sleep?